-Document Title: Rehabilitation Management Plan - Rix' Document Owner: Prepared By: Geoff Moore Print Date: 08/04/2024 Version No: 1.0 Reviewed By: Chris Quinn Issue Date: Approved By: Brendon Review Frequency: As Required Page No: 83 of 99 Clements -
+Document Title: Rehabilitation Management Plan - Rix' s Creek Mine Document Owne r: Prepared By: Geoff Moore Print Date: 08/04/2024 Version No: 1.0 Reviewed By: Chris Quinn Issue Date: Approved By: Brendon Clements Review Frequency: As Required Page No: 83 of 99

-Outcome Lesson Learnt Gather a Valley wide data base on most of the oldest tree plantations; Apply thinning and pruning regimes to assess the benefit of early application in dryland plantations; Manage existing stands via thinning to reduce risk of death and to maximise high value wood products and carbon returns; Provide strongly-based full rotation projections (from year 15 data) on performance of species, land type and the species/land type interaction; and Quantify the commercial costs and returns from carbon and timber from Corymbia maculate (Spotted gum) plantations established in the Upper Hunter Coalfields; and Compare investment in plantation Forestry with Grazing and Agroforestry options.
+Outcome Lesson Learnt commercial thinning and pruning regime.
+This project aims to: Gather a Valley wide data base on most of the oldest tree plantations; Apply thinning and pruning regimes to assess the benefit of early application in dryland plantations; Manage existing stands via thinning to reduce risk of death and to maximise high value wood products and carbon returns; Provide strongly-based full rotation projections (from year 15 data) on performance of species, land type and the species/land type interaction; and Quantify the commercial costs and returns from carbon and timber from Corymbia maculate (Spotted gum) plantations established in the Upper Hunter Coalfields; and Compare investment in plantation Forestry with Grazing and Agroforestry options.